jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/ethernet.rst

 We recommend a built-in network adapter (e.g., a PCIe Ethernet adapter).
 We don't have any specific recommendation for the chipset, just make sure it is supported by Linux.
-USB3/USB-C network adapters might work too but we don't have extensive experience with these.
+USB3/USB-C network adapters might work too, but we don't have extensive experience with these.

 Configuration
 *************